 PCG Human Services has successfully guided and supported agencies through the implementation of Medicaid Targeted Case Management (TCM) service billing.
 We have also reviewed rate setting methodologies and existing programs.

-PCG child welfare consulting experts work with non-profit organizations on a variety of subjects to ensure program and financial best practices, the achievement of performance goals, and optimal public-private services coordination.
+PCG child welfare and child and family services consulting experts work with non-profit organizations on a variety of subjects to ensure program and financial best practices, the achievement of performance goals, and optimal public-private services coordination.

 PCG Human Services is a proven vendor for outsourced operations of state child welfare agencies.

 PCG Human Services is a proven quality assurance vendor.
 Several of our child welfare contracts hold us accountable with accuracy performance standards that we regularly achieve.